 734.487.0130 ext.
 6728

 Professor Zinggeler is a native of German-speaking Switzerland.
 She teaches Business German, German language and phonetic courses, Swiss Literature, and Cultural Studies.
 She published a German grammar textbook based on the Brothers' Grimm Fairy Fales and the online Grimm corpus COSMAS: GRIMMATIK: German Grammar through the Magic of the Brothers' Grimm Fairy Tales (Lincom 2007).
-The second volume titled PHONOGRIMM: German Phonetics through the Magic of the Brothers' Grimm Fairy Tales (2014; ISBN 978-0-615-98031-7) is currently available as a Kindle e-book.
+The second volume titled PHONOGRIMM: German Phonetics through the Magic of the Brothers' Grimm Fairy Tales (2014; ISBN 978-0-615-98031-7) is currently available at Amazon.

 She collaborates with Dr. Karin Baumgartner, University of Utah, on the project www.swissstudies.org and co-edited a book with her, titled "From Multiculturalism to Cultural Hybridity: New Approaches in Teaching Modern Switzerland: (Cambridge Scholars Publisher, 2010).
 In 2010, she conducted research at the University of Neuchatel with a fellowship from the Swiss National Science foundation which resulted in the monograph How Second Generation Immigrants Writers have transformed Swiss and German Language Literature.
 A Study of Sensorial Narratives by Authors Writing from the Swiss „Secondo-Space” (2011).
 At the Solothurn Literary Day in 2012 in Switzerland, she introduced this volume (co-edited with Charlotte Schallie, University of Victoria), Globale Heimat CH: grenzüberschreitende Texte in der zeitgenössischen Literatur.
 (Zurich: Edition 8, 2012).
-In 2013, she published articles in "Schweizer Monat," the GABC Journal, and in "Die Horen: Zeitschrift fuer Literatur, Kunst und Kritik".
+She published articles in "Schweizer Monat," the GABC Journal, and in "Die Horen: Zeitschrift fuer Literatur, Kunst und Kritik" and in the volume on the 200 Year Anniversary of publication of the Grimms' Fairy Tales.

 For Curriculum Vitae click here